This website uses cookies to help you make the most of your visit.

 Pharmacy context

 This busy community pharmacy is located next to a medical centre.
 Most people who use the pharmacy are from the local area.
 The pharmacy dispenses NHS prescriptions, and it sells a range of over-the-counter medicines.
-And it provides a seasonal flu vaccination service, a Covid-19 vaccination service and some other NHS funded services including the Pharmacy First Service.
-It supplies some medicines in multi-compartment compliance aid packs to help people take their medicines at the right time.
+It also provides a seasonal flu vaccination service, a Covid-19 vaccination service and some other NHS funded services including the Pharmacy First Service.
+It supplies some medicines in multi-compartment compliance packs to help people take their medicines at the right time.

 Inspection summary findings